iron-meteor/iron-router/README.md

 ```

 ## Quick Start
-Check out the example JavaScript application in *examples/basic*.
+Check out the JavaScript and Coffeescript examples in *examples/*.

 ## API